 In this technique, we generated material points from the bottom of the bedrock up to the terrain level.
 Subsequently, based on the vertical coordinates of these material points, we assigned them to specific soil layers.
 For instance, material points falling between z3 and z4 were designated to the quick clay layers.
 This approach facilitated the creation of a 3D MPM model capable of accommodating arbitrary and complex distributions of soil layers and terrain within the analysis domain.

-In summary, we transformed the LeapFrog data into different soil layers using 3D spatial discretization of material points, as demonstrated in Figure 9 for terrain, Figure 10 for bedrock, and Figure 11 for quick clay.
+In summary, we transformed the LeapFrog data into different soil layers using 3D spatial discretization of material points.
+Figure 9, Figure 10 Figure 11 show the top elevation of the terrain, bedrock and quick clay layers respectively.
 The 3D model in this study featured a grid resolution of 1 meter cube with 8 material points per element, resulting in a distribution of 117,552,926 material points across a structured grid comprising 45,924,000 elements.
 Specifically, there were 89,471,948 material points in the non-sensitive clay and 28,080,978 material points in the quick clay layer.